EduID-Mobile/Architecture-and-Requirements/eduid_app_service_grant_tokens.md

 ### device id (azp)

-The authorized party is always the edu-ID Mobile App instance.
+The authorized party MUST refer to the edu-ID Mobile App Identifier (not client specific).

 ### issued at time (iat)

 The edu-ID Service MUST set the issue at time.
 The issue time is provided as a timestamp representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
+A Federation Service MUST NOT accept service grant tokens that are provided before the issued at time.

 ### expires at (exp)